A Beautiful Quartzite Countertop Coral Springs, FL Residents Admire

 Each piece of marble, even those mined from the same quarry, is going to have a unique look.
 The wide range of colors and patterns found in marble is due to the impurities and inclusions that were trapped in the limestone before it was “baked” and compressed into marble.

 Marble is one of the favorite choices of professional chefs because it stays cool and doesn’t overheat or burn.
 It’s an excellent option for baking, pastry work, and pasta making.
 When it’s properly installed, sealed, and maintained, you can expect a marble countertop to last a lifetime.

 Agate is a natural stone composed of a mix of different minerals, including chalcedony and quartz.
 It’s considered a semi-precious stone and is highly desirable thanks to its hardness, ability to be polished to a fine finish, and strong, beautiful colors.

-Just like the addition of acrylic resin to quartzite creates a more durable and non-porous surface (quartz) compared to the natural stone, so does a similar treatment create a better version of agate.
+Just like the addition of acrylic resin to quartzite creates a more durable and non-porous surface compared to natural stone, a similar treatment creates a better version of agate.
 Our agate slabs are incredibly strong, scratch-resistant, and will not stain or harbor bacteria.
 It is beauty and brawn in one amazing material!

 They’re also environmentally friendly from their production process to their nontoxic nature and zero-maintenance appeal (no sealant needed).
 This makes agate countertops a perfect choice for homeowners interested in eco-friendly building materials.

-Ready to create a stunning natural stone countertop for your kitchen or bathroom, or a beautiful walla panel or fireplace?
+Ready to create a stunning natural stone countertop for your kitchen or bathroom, or a beautiful wall panel or fireplace?
 Give us a call or visit our showroom!